 Don’t badger somebody into being an order-taker; you hired them to be an expert in an extremely nuanced field because, theoretically, they know more than you.

 Of course, you should still hold your agency accountable.
+If they say they’ll boost PPC for you, you have the right to monitor their progress.
 If you do work with an agency, see if they’ll give you access to the platforms that they’re using so you can take a look.
 You don’t have to be an expert to look into PPC, and it will cost you nothing to gain some insight into the KPIs and gain a level of literacy with those programs.

 “There are so many free webinars you can attend, and a lot of very big agencies will run webinars too.
 One of the best resources I’ve ever encountered is ThinkWithGoogle.com.
 It’s a Google property, and they have so much information… they have these amazing case studies in there… that’s a really great place to start.”